Flagship Full-Service Oil Change

-- Check brake fluid level and report finding to owner.
+- Check brake fluid level and report findings to owner.

 - Check engine air filter and cabin air filter and recommend replacement as necessary.

-- Check and adjust tire pressure and report finding to owner.
+- Check and adjust tire pressure and report findings to owner.

-- Check & top off coolant, transmission fluid, gear box fluids, washer fluid and report finding to owner.
+- Check & top off coolant, transmission fluid, gear box fluids, washer fluid and report findings to owner.

-- Check operation of all lights and recommended replacement as necessary.
+- Check operation of all lights and recommend replacement as necessary.